jrihon/thesis/chapters/00_chapter/00_section_02.typ

 // Mean plane stuff, show that with the conformation.
 //
 ==== five-membered rings
 When talking about abstracting the conformation of a five-membered ring, such as a ribose sugar moiety in nucleic acids, the concept of pseudorotation or _puckering_ is the first thing in need of clarification.
+A cyclic #v(-0.5em)
+#let content-fivering= [
-A cyclic molecule can vary in its endocyclic torsion angles ($nu_(0 arrow.r 4)$), meaning atoms in the molecule will move out-of-plane (figure).
+molecule can vary in its endocyclic torsion angles ($nu_(0 arrow.r 4)$), meaning atoms in the molecule will move out-of-plane (figure).
 For five-membered rings, we recognise two distinct puckering modes: the Envelope (E#super("x")) and the Twist conformation (#super("x")T#sub("y")).
 Most notable five-membered rings we find in nature are sugar molecules, the ribose sugar in particular as it constitutes the backbone of our genetic material.
+Thanks to years of structural determination of
+//know that the DNA chemistry favours the (#super("2")T#sub("3")) conformation, while RNA adopts (#super("3")T#sub("2")) under normal conditions.
+This proclivity for a specific conformer makes it so that we were able to assign typical structures of NA helices as B-DNA and A-RNA respectively.
+These structures are recognised by processing enzymes, like ligases and polymerases, by the structural features of the helix itself.
+]
+#let figure-fivering = [
+  #figure(
+    image("./figures/conformers/five-memberedring-conformation.svg", width: 100%),
+    caption: [
+      *A.* Envelope and Twist conformations.
+      *B.* Pseudorotational wheel according to the AS formalism.
+    ]
+  )<figure-fivering>
+]
+#grid(content-fivering, figure-fivering, columns: (1fr, 1.5fr), gutter: 1em) #v(-0.5em)
-Thanks to years of structural determination of DNA and RNA fibers, we know that the DNA chemistry favours the (#super("2")T#sub("3")) conformation, while RNA adopts (#super("3")T#sub("2")) under normal conditions.
+DNA and RNA fibers, we know that the DNA chemistry favours the (#super("2")T#sub("3")) conformation, while RNA adopts (#super("3")T#sub("2")) under normal conditions.
 This proclivity for a specific conformer makes it so that we were able to assign typical structures of NA helices as B-DNA and A-RNA respectively.
 These structures are recognised by processing enzymes, like ligases and polymerases, by the structural features of the helix itself.

 In 1947, Kilpatrick _et al._ devised a relation to the potential energy of the molecule and the fact a simple cyclopentane does not favour a planar conformation, but actually favours atoms to deviate out-of-plane #mcite(("Kilpatrick1947pseudorotation"), biblio).
 To calculate the energy of the various conformers of the ring, @eq-kilpatrick was produced in order to define out-of-plane deviations.
 The parameter $q$ is the magnitude of the deviation and $phi$ the phase that assigns the atoms to deviate.
 The integer $j$ represents iterating over the amounts of atoms (0-based indexing).
 Seeing as their data consists of vibrational spectra, the deviations proved favourable as they calculated that bondangles were strained in a planar position when keeping bondlengths constant.
 $